 You’ve decided to get hair transplant surgery; it’s going to transform your life and forever change the way you look.
 You may be feeling many emotions and thinking a lot of things.
 Of course, this can end up putting you on edge.

 And to calm your nerves a little, you might just reach for the bottle or anything alcoholic, for that matter.
-Feeling that it may not be in their best interests, many people ask, “can I drink alcohol before hair transplant surgery?“
+However, feeling that it may not be in their best interests, many people ask, “can I drink alcohol before hair transplant surgery?“

 Drinking alcohol does things to your body.
 According to the National Institutes of Health (NIH), alcohol changes your behaviour and disrupts motor coordination.
 It also weakens the immune system making you more vulnerable to diseases.